A Sweet Rabbit Hole by DARCY: Using Honeypots to Detect Universal Trigger's Adversarial Attacks: Honeypot with Trapdoors

-Even though a single strong trapdoor, i.e., one that expects to significantly reduce the loss of the model, can work well in the original UniTrigger's setting, an advanced attacker can easily detect the installed trapdoor and adapt to design a better attack approach.
-Hence, we suggest to search and inject to $\mathcal{F}$ not one but $K \geq 1$ trapdoors to defend each target label to improve the robustness against the attackers.
-Since installing multiple trapdoors might have negative impact on the target model's prediction performance (e.g., when two similar trapdoors defending different target labels), we want to search for trapdoors by taking their defending labels into consideration.
+\textbf{Robustness to Varying Attacks.} Even though a single strong trapdoor, i.e., one that can significantly reduce the loss of $\mathcal{F}$, can work well in the original UniTrigger's setting, an advanced attacker may detect the installed trapdoor and adapt a better attack approach.
+Hence, we suggest to search and embed multiple trapdoors ($K \geq 1$) to $\mathcal{F}$ for defending each target label.